MyPureCloud/genesys-cloud-webrtc-sdk/README.md

 Or via global module

 > Note: `/latest/` is no longer supported in the cdn url.
-By default, the latest version will also be used.
+By default, the latest version will always be used.

 ```html
 <script src="https://sdk-cdn.mypurecloud.com/webrtc-sdk/genesys-cloud-webrtc-sdk.bundle.min.js"></script>